elusivecodes/FyreLog/README.md

     - `dateFormat` is a string representing the date format, and will default to "*Y-m-d H:i:s*".
     - `threshold` is a number representing the log threshold, and will default to *0*.
     - `path` is a string representing the directory path, and will default to "*/var/log*".
+    - `extension` is a string representing the file extension, and will default to "*log*".
     - `maxSize` is a number representing the maximum file size before log rotation, and will default to *1048576*.

 ```php